Renewable Natural Resources, Regime Shift and Hysteresis

+When $\pi$, $\rho$ and $x_p$ are small, the discounted value of high-fecundity is high and the planner prefers high-fecundity to low-fecundity.
 Above the tipping point ($x_0\ge x_p$) there is a stable, high-fecundity steady-state.
-When $\hat{\overline x}>x_p$, the tipping point is strictly non-binding so that $(\hat x_t,\hat h_t)=(\hat x_t^s,\hat h_t^s)$ and the ecosystem converges to the notional, high-fecundity stationary point ($\hat x=\hat{\overline x}$) (\Cref{fig:low-low,fig:low-med,fig:low-high,fig:med-low,fig:med-med,fig:med-high}).
+When $\hat{\overline x}>x_p$, the tipping point is strictly non-binding so that $(\hat x(t),\hat h(t))=(\hat{\overline x}(t),\hat{\overline h}(t))$ and the ecosystem converges to the notional, high-fecundity stationary point ($\hat x=\hat{\overline x}$) (\Cref{fig:low-low,fig:low-med,fig:low-high,fig:med-low,fig:med-med,fig:med-high}).
 But if $\hat{\overline x}<x_p$, then the high-fecundity steady-state occurs at the tipping point and $\hat x=x_p$.
 In order to reach this steady-state optimally, harvests must be austere; the standard harvest policy brings the resource stock to the tipping point too quickly.
 Even though the stationary resource stock $\hat x=x_p$ is stable, a small perturbation can result in a large fall in both harvests and recruitment (\Cref{fig:high-low,fig:high-med,fig:high-high}).

 Below the tipping point ($x_0<x_p$), there is an endogenous tipping point, $x_p'$.
 For $x_0<x_p'$, the cost of austerity is too high and recovery, while feasible, is suboptimal; instead the resource stock converges to the low-fecundity stationary point and $\hat x=\hat{\underline x}$ (\Cref{fig:low-low,fig:med-low,fig:med-med,fig:high-low,fig:high-med}).
 That is, given model parameters, below this endogenous tipping point, an austere harvest policy is inferior to the standard policy.
 For $x_0\ge x_p'$, austerity does not need to be borne for long and the optimal harvest transitions the renewable resource to high-fecundity and $\hat x\ge x_p$.